denoland/manual/tools/task_runner.md

   the current/working directory.
 - [`sleep`](https://man7.org/linux/man-pages/man1/sleep.1.html) - Delays for a
   specified amount of time.
-  - Ex. `sleep 1` to sleep for 1 second or `sleep 0.5` to sleep for half a second
+  - Ex. `sleep 1` to sleep for 1 second, `sleep 0.5` to sleep for half a second, or `sleep 1m` to sleep a minute
 - [`echo`](https://man7.org/linux/man-pages/man1/echo.1.html) - Displays a line
   of text.
 - [`cat`](https://man7.org/linux/man-pages/man1/cat.1.html) - Concatenates files